SumiSastri/chat-app/README.md

 delete - not tried

 ### Task6 checking socket.io & Twilio API

-- Team interest in both Twilio and socket.io - research for both to develop user stories

-- What user stories - sms, voice, video 2-way or multi-way chats?
-- Authentication of sign-in - JWT, Authy or bcrypt?
-- How do we style the logged-in user exprience components based on these decisions?
-- What data do we need to capture and where? - Db of choice MongoDB

 Notes on bcrypt
 bcrypt-nodejs documentation [https://www.npmjs.com/package/bcrypt-nodejs] it is being deprecated